AHB102/Fine_Tuning_SmoLLM/README.md

 AI and AGI are interconnected, but AGI is far more sophisticated than AI.
 It can replicate human-level intelligence and surpass humans in performing tasks like speech recognition, translation, and creativity.

 Explain the significance of AGI?
-AGI has the potential to transform business and technology by:

-1. Identifying new market opportunities.
+AGI has the potential to transform business and technology by: 1.
+Identifying new market opportunities.
 2. Driving innovation and productivity.
 3. Optimizing processes and operations.
 4. Enhancing customer experiences.
 5. Addressing ethical and employment challenges.
- [includes summary, challenges, benefits, and impact]"
+ " (includes summary, challenges, benefits, and impact)

 ---